simonchen/maoyan_font_decryption/README.md

 The codes has ability to make a AI training to find the new mapping automatically by comparing an existing mapping as we finalized.

 ## AI Training for comparing the similarity between glyphs
-The key point is to find a method scoring the similary of the glyph aganist to existing mapping, See below code line:
+The key point is to find a method scoring the similary of the glyph aganist to existing mapping.
+See below code line:
 ```
 score = getVar(pt_divs) * (std_pt_num-min(std_pt_num,same_pt_cnt*10))/std_pt_num * max(1, abs(std_pt_num-comp_pt_num)) # important formula to score the similarity